ioBroker/ioBroker.type-detector/README.md

 const keys = Object.keys(objects);				// For optimization
-const usedIds = [];                 			// To not allow using of same ID in more than one device const ignoreIndicators = ['UNREACH_STICKY'];    // Ignore indicators by name const supportedTypes = ['button', 'rgb', 'dimmer', 'light'];	// Supported types.
+const usedIds = [];                 			// To not allow using of same ID in more than one device const ignoreIndicators = ['UNREACH_STICKY'];    // Ignore indicators by name const allowedTypes = ['button', 'rgb', 'dimmer', 'light'];	// Supported types.
 Leave it null if you want to get ALL devices.

 const options = {
 	objects:            this.props.objects,
 	id:                 'hm-rpc.0.LEQ1214232.1',
 	_keysOptional:      keys,
 	_usedIdsOptional:   usedIds,
-	ignoreIndicators
+	ignoreIndicators,
+    allowedTypes,
 };

 let controls = detector.detect(options);